How to Feel Close to Allah During Hayd

 "Allah makes the way to Jannah easy for him who treads the path in search of knowledge."
 (Muslim)

-At the time of day, you would usually recite the Qur’an in Arabic; you can still pick up the Qur’an in English during your haidh.
+At the times you would usually recite the Quran in Arabic, you can still pick up The Quran in English or your native language during your hayd.
 Use this time to deepen your understanding of the message you are reciting in the rest of the month.
-As long as a book does not contain 50% or more of Qur'an, then it is not considered Qur’an regarding what is forbidden to carry or touch in the Sharia.
-Such a book can be carried and studied like any other book, but one should avoid touching any script of the Qur’an written within the book.
+As long as the book does not contain 50% or more of The Quran in Arabic, then it is not considered the full Quran and thus the forbidden option to carry or touch it is not in question.
+Such a book can be carried and studied like any other book, but one should avoid touching any script of the Quran written within the book.

-6. Listen to the Qur’an
+6. Listen to the Quran

-7. Attend a Dars/Halaqa
+7. Attend a Halaqa

-9. Watch a Lecture
+9. A Lecture